-The AIRFlowS Lab is seeking enthusiastic and motivated Graduate and Undergraduate students interested in studying flow systems.
+The AIRFlowS Lab is seeking enthusiastic and motivated Graduate and Undergraduate students interested in studying Environmental Fluid Mechanics, Atmospheric Transport, or Air Quality.
 Please contact Dr. Foroutan to learn about the ongoing projects.

 December 2018: "Coordinated Unmanned Aircraft System (UAS) and Ground-Based Weather Measurements to Predict Lagrangian Coherent Structures (LCSs)" was published in Sensors.
 In this collaborative work, we use measurements from a ground-based and two UASs along with WRF-LES simulations to detect attracting regions (Lagrangian Coherent Structures, LCSs) in the lower atmosphere.